Food News: Page 2This is page 2 of the food news archives.

 Eggsperiments: Scientists Crush and Burn Cadbury Creme Eggs (April 21, 2011): Scientists in the Biomechanis lab at the University of Nottingham put Cadbury Creme Eggs through a series of important crash tests.

-Some U.S. Restaurants Testing Seafood for Radiation (April 7, 2011): CBS News reports that several sushi restaurants in California have purchased radiation detectors to test their seafood for radiation.
+Some U.S. Sushi Restaurants Testing Seafood for Radiation (April 7, 2011): CBS News reports that several sushi restaurants in California have purchased radiation detectors to test their seafood for radiation.

 Keri Glassman Discusses Super Foods (August 8, 2008): Registered dietician Keri Glassman shares with Today's Lara Spencer some super-foods for living longer.